stevan-tosic/docker-base-environmnet/README.md

 #### Code architecture
   * Class naming concise and intuitive.
 Duplicate names are ok.
 Differentiation is done by namespaces.
   * Slim Classes - One public method per class.
 Private methods are ok.
   * For the new API endpoints, use actions instead of controllers.
-Examples of [AbstractAction](api/src/Utils/AbstractAction.php) implementation is located in [Meeting component](api/src/Meetings/Application/Action/MeetingForm/CreateMeetingAction.php).
-Eventually, actions will replace controllers.
+Examples of [AbstractAction](api/src/Utils/AbstractAction.php).
   * Code is structured in folders that mimic GUI section that uses them.
 See [example](api/docs/code-architecture-example.md).
   * Use Repository Interface instead of injecting Doctrine implementations.
-Refactoring of existing implementations is in progress.
   * Repositories should contain only basic methods (findById, findBy, save).
 For more complex queries use QueryObjects.

 #### Routes